 Legal Aid of Ontario (“LAO”) is a non-profit corporation administering legal aid services and funding within Ontario.
 LAO is independent but publicly funded and has about $450m yearly budget.
 Lawyers often receive cases compensated by an LAO certificate and more often than usual, we know that the ends don’t justify the means because of the excess amount non-billable time lawyers need to put into the logistics of these cases.
 Diligent invoicing and accounting procedures also consume lots of non-billable hours.

 We often come across lawyers looking for translators on forum sites.
-Translators in some long-tier languages are difficult to find, and experience, integrity and confidentiality are extremely important factors when trying to locate an available translator in the needed language.
+Translators in some long-tier languages are difficult to find, and experience, integrity, and confidentiality are significant factors when trying to locate an available translator in the needed language.
 Naturally, it is not possible for a lawyer to know a translator in every single language available in a culturally rich country like Canada.
 It is also difficult to find translators with sufficient knowledge for both on-site (interpretation) and written translations.
-It is particularly difficult to schedule a time that works for the lawyer, the client and the interpreter.
+It is particularly difficult to schedule a time that works for the lawyer, the client, and the interpreter.

 With the new LAO integration feature, Cuz Translation is a complete success and a very useful tool for lawyers.

 Cuz Translation is ready to serve lawyers with a team of 650 translators in 85 languages available to offer services in rates approved by the LAO.
 The translated product includes a certificate of translation as well as an explanatory invoice with an available column to add lawyer’s notes for further explanation.
 Having served hundreds of legal aid clients, Cuz interpreters for both on-site and written translations offer services to lawyers in LAO rate at no extra cost.